melaxon/Google-Shopping-feed-for-Magento/README.md

 </pre>
 2nd step - fields mapping

-on the left side of this code change the attribute IDs as per your magento settings:
+on the right side of this code change the attribute IDs as per your magento settings:
 <pre>
 $g_params_mapping = array(
 'id' 						=> 'sku',